max-bytes/omnikeeper-client-python/docs/CIApi.md

     # Create an instance of the API class
     api_instance = ci_api.CIApi(api_client)
     layer_ids = [
-        1,
+        "layerIDs_example",
-    ] # [int] | Specifies which layers contribute to the result, and in which order ciid = "CIID_example" # str |
+    ] # [str] | Specifies which layers contribute to the result, and in which order ciid = "CIID_example" # str |
     version = "version_example" # str |
-    at_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime, none_type | Specify datetime, for which point in time to get the data; leave empty to use current time (https://www.newtonsoft.com/json/help/html/DatesInJSON.htm) (optional)
+    at_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | Specify datetime, for which point in time to get the data; leave empty to use current time (https://www.newtonsoft.com/json/help/html/DatesInJSON.htm) (optional)

     # example passing only required values which don't have defaults set
     try: